AlgoMaster Logo

 3. Poor Maintainability

-You'll need to update every place that performs deployments, bloating them with more logic and responsibilities, and increasing the chance of inconsistency.
+You will need to update every place that performs deployments, bloating them with more logic and increasing the chance of inconsistency.

 Testing the client requires mocking four different subsystems.
 Each test must set up expectations for the entire deployment sequence, making tests brittle and hard to maintain.